Anti-French sentiment: Rwanda

+Other countries of the African continent

+The new trend of African countries to "turn away" from Paris was provoked by inability of France to maintain stability and security in the former colonies.
+Coups and attempted coups indicate the growth of anti-French sentiment and the collapse of Francafrique.
+Moreover, the countries of Mali and Burkina Faso removed French as an official language due to deteriorating relations with France's government.
+Over the past years, rebellions have occurred not only in Mali, Burkina-Faso and Niger, but also in Chad and Gabon, forcing France to reduce its presence on the continent.
+Thus, Paris reduces the number of its military personnel from 350 to 100 in Gabon, and from 1000 to 300 in Chad.

+On 6 July 2024, Mali, Niger and Burkina Faso also formed the Alliance of Sahel States, a confederation which is anti-French (as well as anti-ECOWAS) in outlook.

 Asia

 Azerbaijan

 As the result of France's closeness toward Armenia during the 2020 Nagorno-Karabakh conflict, anti-French sentiment began to develop in Azerbaijan, where Azerbaijan accused France of being one-sided and Turkophobic.
 In addition, reporters from France have also faced numerous instances of harassment and hostility from the host nation.
 In November 2020, Azerbaijan sent a protest note to Paris after the French Senate recognized the Republic of Artsakh.
 As it is only a motion, it is not legally binding.

 Vietnam

 French colonists were given the special epithet thực dân (originally meaning colonist but evolving to refer to the oppressive regime of the French) in Vietnamese; it is still universally used in discussions about the colonial era.
 After the French were pushed out of Vietnam, those who collaborated with them (called tay sai – agents) were vilified.
 Those who left for France with the French were known as Việt gian (Viet traitors) and had all their property confiscated.
-Although anti-French feelings in Vietnam have greatly abated, the use of words like thực dân (colonist) to describe the French is still common.
+Anti-French feelings have greatly abated in modern Vietnam.